-Living Books is a comprehensive Charlotte Mason style curriculum for grades K through 8.
-For each level there is a Living Books Curriculum Teaching Guide that is used in conjunction with an assortment of other books.
+Living Books is a comprehensive Charlotte Mason style curriculum for kindergarten through eighth grade.
+For each level, there is a Living Books Curriculum teaching guide that is used in conjunction with an assortment of other books, both print and digital.
 Some textbooks are used, but most books are historical fiction, non-fiction, biography—what are considered real books.
-All except kindergarten level come with CD-ROMS with helpful articles, notebook pages, journal pages, maps, science support materials, weekly planner pages, and additional reading material, e-books, a storyboard template, photos of famous artworks for picture study, and photos of famous composers.
-Not all of these are on each level’s CD, but each CD is loaded with valuable resources, many of which will be essential to the course.
-The kindergarten guide is larger than most of the others and includes all the articles included on the other CDs already printed out, plus additional articles on kindergarten readiness.
-The kindergarten complete package also includes the ABC Test that is used to evaluate progress and readiness for formal instruction.
-(The ABC Test can also be purchased separately.)
+All except kindergarten level include digital content (downloads) with helpful articles, notebook pages, journal pages, maps, science support materials, weekly planner pages, and additional reading material, e-books, a storyboard template, photos of famous artworks for picture study, and photos of famous composers.
+Not all of these are included for each level, but this extra digital content is an essential and valuable part of each course.
+The kindergarten complete package also includes the Assessment of Basic Concepts Test that is used to evaluate progress and readiness for formal instruction.
+(The test can also be purchased separately.)

-The philosophy of the program is explained at the beginning of the book as well as through articles on the CDs.
-Some foundational articles are repeated from book to book.
+The philosophy of the program is explained at the beginning of the book as well as through articles.
+Some foundational articles are repeated in the teaching guides each year.
 Among these are two key articles.
 “Seven Keys of Learning” explains seven of Charlotte Mason’s key beliefs about the nature of the child and principles of education.
 “Six Tools of Learning” outlines key strategies built into the curriculum: narration, literature, storytelling, nature study, short lessons, and use of local resources.
 You really should read these and other articles to understand the philosophy behind the curriculum.

-In Language Arts, Emma Serl’s Language Lessons are used in grades 2 through 6 for grammar, composition, poetry memorization, picture study, narration, and dictation.
+In Language Arts, Emma Serl’s Language Lessons are used in grades two through six for grammar, composition, poetry memorization, picture study, narration, and dictation.
 In their language handbooks, children record the rules they are learning for capitalization, punctuation, grammar, composition, and spelling.
 They should continue to build the same language handbook rather than begin a new one each year.

 The fine arts are assigned higher attention in a Charlotte Mason education than in most traditional approaches.
 Beginning in kindergarten children study and discuss artworks and learn to listen to music.
 Art appreciation and artistic expression through various media are taught at all levels.